Comparisons between Israel and Nazi Germany: 1980s

 Israeli philosopher Yeshayahu Leibowitz introduced the term "Judeo-Nazis", suggesting that continued military occupation of the Palestinian territories would lead to the moral degradation of the Israeli Defense Force (IDF), with individuals committing atrocities for state security interests.
 In 2018, Noam Chomsky said of Leibowitz's prediction, "I think that's what you are seeing in Israel."

 During the 1982 Lebanon War, Holocaust survivor Primo Levi wrote that he disliked comparisons of Israel to Nazi Germany but that he understood why they were being made.

 In 1983, anti-Zionist scholar Boaz Evron said that Zionists should not lose sight of morality in pursuit of a political framework, explaining: "A society that loses its human image has no right to exist, in the long run, as we have seen in the case of Nazi Germany".
 He said that if such a regime were established in Israel, it would mean "the end of the State of Israel".
 Later that year, University of Bridgeport international law professor Richard Arens, the brother of Israeli Minister of Defence Moshe Arens, compared Israeli settlement to the Nazi lebensraum.

-In 1983, the American freelance journalist Lenni Brenner published Zionism in the Age of the Dictators, in which he argued that Zionist leaders collaborated with fascism, particularly in Nazi Germany, in order to build up a Jewish presence in Palestine.
+In 1983, the American freelance journalist Lenni Brenner published Zionism in the Age of the Dictators, in which he argued that Zionist leaders collaborated with fascism, particularly in Nazi Germany, in order to build up a Jewish presence in the region of Palestine.

 During the First Intifada, Israeli-American historian Omer Bartov criticized Yitzhak Rabin's call to "break the bones" of Palestinians and wrote him a letter arguing that, based on Bartov's research, the IDF could be brutalized in the same way as the German Army was during World War II.
 In 1988, Holocaust survivor Yehuda Elkana warned that the tendency in Israel to see all potential threats as existential and all opponents as Nazis would lead to Nazi-like behavior by Jews.

 Holocaust historian John K. Roth was involved in a controversy when he wrote in a 1988 op-ed comparing the Israeli right's proposal to expel Palestinians to Nazi policies, suggesting that just as "Kristallnacht happened because a political state decided to be rid of people unwanted within its borders", the same impulse could lead to atrocities committed by Israel.